masoud-akhgar/Motion-Learning_Project/README.md

 I learned different and novel models through this research such as :
 - various Mathematics rules
 - RNN / LSTM-based or generally Neural Network Based Prediction Systems
-- novel ideas about utilizing Images and Signals' data to develop models in commerical systems
+- novel ideas about utilizing Images and Signals' data to develop models in commerical systems and how to capture/transform and use the signals in different ways in the ML models.